cade-vs/alter-css/README.md

 the whole value (not splitted values, though splitted values are always available).

+# VARS AND BLOCKS NAMES

+Vars and blocks names can include letters, numbers, dash and underscore.
+ALTER-CSS is case insensitive and does not make difference between dashes and underscores:

+  "var-NAME"   is the same as   "VAR_name"

+Tech note (not visible to users): ALTER-CSS converts internally all names to uppercase with underscores.

+# COLOR BUMPS

+All colors can have scale bumps.
+Scale bump is a number, which pushes all values up or down:

+  #158+3   will become   #48B
+  #FC2-4   will become   #B80
+  #FFF+2   will stay     #FFF
+  #002-5   will become   #000

+Vars, which contain colors can also be bumped, but since minus sign is valid var name (dash), bumps must be separated with slash "/":

+  color: $action-color/+2
+  border: solid 1px $action-color/-2

+Multiple var values can be used as usual:

+  color: $action-color.1/+2
+  border: solid 1px $action-color.3/-2

+etc.

 # BLOCKS

 Blocks are multi-line variables.
 They cannot be interpolated in the text but